Donald Trump ordered by judge to face fraud trial in New York - ExBulletin

 Donald Trump ordered by judge to face fraud trial in New York

-NEW YORK, Jan 6 (Reuters) – A New York judge said on Friday former U.S. President Donald Trump faces a lawsuit from the state attorney general accusing him of fraudulently overstating the assets of his eponymous real estate company and his own net worth.
+A New York judge said on Friday that former US President Donald Trump faces a lawsuit from the state attorney general accusing him of fraudulently overstating the assets of his namesake real estate company and his own worth. net.

-Attorney General Letitia James sued Trump, his adult children Donald Jr., Eric and Ivanka, and the Trump Organization last September over an alleged scheme to inflate Trump’s assets by billions of dollars over a decade of lies to banks and insurers, in what she called a “staggering” fraud.
+Attorney General Letitia James sued Trump, his adult children Donald Jr., Eric and Ivanka, and the Trump Organization last September over an alleged scheme to inflate Trump’s assets by billions of dollars over a decade of lies to banks and insurers, in what she called mind-boggling fraud.

+For all the latest headlines, follow our Google News channel online or through the app.

 Manhattan State Supreme Court Judge Arthur Engoron dismissed defense claims that James waited too long to file a lawsuit, failed to establish fraud and should have better justified the charges. $250 million in damages it was seeking.

-He also said that Ivanka Trump could be sued despite her claims that she had not falsified assessments and had not worked for the Trump Organization since 2017, saying she could be held responsible for having participated in “continuing wrongs”.
+He also said Ivanka Trump could be prosecuted despite her claims that she hadn’t falsified assessments and hadn’t worked for the Trump Organization since 2017, saying she could be held liable for participating to persistent harm.

 Lawyers for the defendants did not immediately respond to requests for comment.

-In a statement, James said Trump “engaged in years of extensive financial fraud to enrich himself and cheat the system” and had to defend himself in court.
+In a statement, James said Trump had engaged in years of extensive financial fraud to enrich himself and cheat the system, and had to defend himself in court.

 She also wants to bar the Trumps from running businesses in New York and ban Trump and his company from acquiring real estate there for five years.
 A trial on October 2 is scheduled.